Cyber Monday may be over, but great prices are here to stay.

-Misplacing your glasses is disruptive.
-And it’s expensive if you lose them for good.
-But is chancing it preferable to keeping your reading glasses on all day, or wearing your shades even when the sun goes behind the clouds?
-You can’t live life within arm’s length of an end table, but you can buy an eyewear retainer.
+Misplacing your glasses is disruptive, and it’s expensive if you lose them for good, but is chancing it preferable to keeping your reading glasses on all day, or wearing your shades even when the sun goes behind the clouds?
+You can’t live life within reach of an end table, but you can buy an eyewear retainer.

 Eyewear retainers come in a variety of lengths, materials, and colors for different needs and activities.
-Keep reading to learn which type best fits your needs and lifestyle.
-When you’re ready to buy, check our recommendations for the best eyewear retainers on the market.
+Learn which type best fits your needs and lifestyle.

 Before buying an eyewear retainer, you first need to consider how you’ll use it.